prach6i/retrieval25/data/readme.txt

 The data for Conceptual Captions are in this link: https://drive.google.com/drive/folders/1owFxa0LOBVZWZnOBbKVWaB6QZWDsvFba?usp=sharing

-The training data for MSCOCO are in this link: https://drive.google.com/drive/folders/1owFxa0LOBVZWZnOBbKVWaB6QZWDsvFba?usp=sharing
+The training data for MSCOCO for clip base model are in this link: https://drive.google.com/drive/folders/1owFxa0LOBVZWZnOBbKVWaB6QZWDsvFba?usp=sharing